radar/guides/ember.md

 This application also has an API, which can be accessed at routes like `/api/posts`, `/api/posts/1/comments`.
 It's this API that we'll be talking to in order to get the information that we need to make Ember happy.

+(*In case you're wondering: the API has been on-purpose made to be not directly compatible with Ember Data.
+I think more APIs than not would fit this category, and therefore a guide showing how to adapt to an API that doesn't fit the conventions, like Spree's API, that Ember Data requires is better than a guide showing you how to use Ember Data.
+YMMV.*)

 ## Installing Ember

 To install Ember into this application, we'll need to install the `ember-rails` and `ember-source` gems, which we can do by adding these lines to our `Gemfile`: